s-a-malik/inorg-synth-graph/README.md

 ## Training and Testing

-train.py is used for training the reaction graph model train_actions.py is used for training the reaction graph model with action sequences reaction_graph_actions/actions_rnn.py is used for training the action sequence autoencoder train_no_graph.py is used for training the non-graph baseline model train_stoich.py is used for training the stoichiometry prediction model
+train.py is used for training the reaction graph model. train_actions.py is used for training the reaction graph model with action sequences. reaction_graph_actions/actions_rnn.py is used for training the action sequence autoencoder. train_no_graph.py is used for training the non-graph baseline model. train_stoich.py is used for training the stoichiometry prediction model.

-The results from the product prediction model are then used in the stoichiometry prediction model
+The results from the product prediction model are then used in the stoichiometry prediction model.

 Model dimensions and Hyperparameters are set using argparse flags.